sec-bit/zkPoD-node/README.md

-# zkPoD: A decentralized system for data exchanging
+# zkPoD: A decentralized system for data exchange

 ## Overview

-zkPoD is a decentralized platform for data exchanging between *untrusted parties* realizing "Payment on Delivery" without any *trusted third party*.
-Instead, zkPoD uses blockchain (e.g., Ethereum) as a *trustless third party* to ensure fairness that no party can cheat during data exchanging.
+zkPoD is a decentralized platform for data exchange between *untrusted parties* realizing "Payment on Delivery" without any *trusted third party*.
+Instead, zkPoD uses blockchain (e.g., Ethereum) as a *trustless third party* to ensure fairness that no party can cheat during data exchange.
 Moreover, zkPoD is concerned with users' privacy, hiding the intention of users to either blockchain miners or other parties.
 Any seller can publish data for:

 - ***Data Downloading***: Buyers may pay-and-download a data file from a data seller. zkPoD supports data fragments downloading, i.e., buyers may download specific data chunks in one batched transaction.